LivelyCarpet87/JavaLikeRockstar/README.md

 Objects must unfortunately be defined normally in Java.
 However, methods can be used to modify the value stored:

-### Integers:
+### Floats:
 >is_a(String s)    is_the(String s)    was_a(String s) was_the(String s)

-These methods change the int value of the object according to the string input.
+These methods change the float value of the object according to the string input.
 For example,
  >Tommy.is_the("boy who cried Wolfram-Alpha")

-will change the int value of Tommy to 3353.
+will change the float value of Tommy to 3353.
 This package splices the string by spaces and counts the number of characters of each word, special characters included.
 It then does %10 to the char count and uses it as a digit.

 ### Strings:
 >says(String s)

 This method changes the stored String value of the object to the string input.

+### Booleans:

+>Adam.is_scared_of(Eve)

+Sets boolean value of Adam to that of Eve

+>Adam.is_(boolean b)

+Sets boolean value of Adam to input

+### Arrays:

+>Adam.had(int i, Rockstar a)

+Adds the inputed Rockstar object to the slot I of array. **Please note arrays start at 1.**

+>Adam.had_a(Rockstar a)

+Adds the inputed Rockstar object to array.

 ### Special:

 >is_(String s)

 We all wanna say something like "Tommy is famous" sometime to make our code more readable.
 Because of ambiguity, this method does functions of is_a(String s) AND says(String s).
-Use with caution if a variable stores both a string and an int.
+Use with caution if a variable stores both a string and a float.

->is_(int j)
+>is_(float j)

-Sets the int value of object to input.
+Sets the float value of object to input.

 >I.put(Adam,"into",Eve)

-Sets int and String of Eve to those of Adam
+Sets float and String of Eve to those of Adam

-## 2. Comparisons int
+## 2. Comparisons float

 >Eve.is(Adam)